TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-portalandclienttools.md

 ## **Recommended Steps**

-* To ensure latest feature support, we recommend using the latest version of SQL Server Database tools (SSDT) and Visual Studio for development purposes.
-See [documentation](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-install-visual-studio) to install.
+* To ensure latest feature support, we recommend using the [latest version of SQL Server Database tools (SSDT) and Visual Studio for development purposes](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-install-visual-studio)
 * Monitoring resource utilization and query activity [from Azure Portal](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-concept-resource-utilization-query-activity)

   * When viewing resource utilization from the Azure portal, the metric aggregation occurs across all the compute nodes of the data warehouse.
 For data warehouses with a single compute node (DW500c and below), Max, Min, and Avg will have the same values.